kazefjj/A2X-backdoor/README.md

 # A2X-backdoor
-This is the Pytorch implementation of CT-CIG from AAAI 2026 paper "Enhancing All-to-X Backdoor Attacks with Optimized Target Class Mapping".
+This is the Pytorch implementation of AAAI 2026 paper "Enhancing All-to-X Backdoor Attacks with Optimized Target Class Mapping".
 Code will be released in the following days.